 This process may not work well on certain kinds of clogs such as grease or fat buildup in your pipes, which will require professional assistance instead

-A basic plunger is the best way to unblock small clogs.
+- A plunger can be the best way to unblock small clogs.

 Commercial drain unblockers can damage your pipes.

 - Use a plunger.
 Plungers are available at most home improvement or hardware stores.
-If the drain is slow to clear after plunging, try moving the plunger up and down in different positions along the length of the pipe.
-Also, try lifting up your sink drain as you plunge; this may help break up any blockages near where it meets your pipes.
+If the drain is slow to clear after plunging, try moving the plunger up and down in different positions.

-- Using Rubber Mallet to gently tap near joints along the pipe may also help loosen the clog material – be gentle though, you don’t want to break your expensive plumbing – use common sense element.
+- Using Rubber Mallet to gently tap near joints along the pipe may also help loosen the clogged material

-Plumbing snakes and augers (which look like large corkscrews) can be used to remove larger objects like toys or clothes that may have accidentally been flushed down the toilet.
+- Plumbing snakes and augers can be used to remove larger objects like toys or clothes that may have accidentally been flushed down the toilet.

 If your drain cleaner isn’t working and it could be due to one of three reasons: